Brainstorming. Soundboarding. Problem solving. Let’s go…

 Personalised mentoring — tailored to you and your writing

-Wherever you are in your writing project, whatever plot issue is bugging you, whatever challenges you’re facing on and off the page, we can tailor a coaching session to incorporate everything you need:
+Wherever you are in your writing project, whatever plot issue is bugging you, whatever challenges you’re facing on (or off) the page, a creative development session can help you to:

-(*As a neurodivergent writer I have experience in working with autistic and ADHD authors, as well as the challenges that come with being chronically ill or a carer for others.)
+(*As a neurodivergent writer, I have specific experience in working with autistic and ADHD authors, as well as the challenges that come with being chronically ill or a carer for others.)

 Why work with me?